bitovi/academy/src/react/8-optimizaton-hooks.md

 ## Exercise

-Let's use our optimization hooks knowledge to make our Tic-Tac-Toe game a bit more performant!
+Let’s use our optimization hooks knowledge to make our Tic-Tac-Toe game a bit more performant!

 ### The problem

-✏️ Modify the `Board` component so that it's `handleSquareClick` function uses the `useCallback` hook.
+✏️ Modify the `Board` component so that it’s `handleSquareClick` function uses the `useCallback` hook.

 ```jsx
 const squareStyling = {